Well, I actually have been up for more than today, but this seems more like today’s log.

 He laughed.
 “Sure thing, Captain.”
 He jokingly emphasized the last word, then left the bridge.
 A few minutes later he came back with two bottles and a stim-stick.
 He handed one of the former to me and the latter to Do’rex.
 Do’rex clicked in response and took a bite of the stick, almost immediately returning to an examination of his console.

 Varan hopped back into the Captain’s seat, looked at us, then immediately looked away and pulled up something on the display there.
 “Looks like everyone is asleep.”
 He frowned.
-“Except that lone Traveller from Fugitak.
+“Except that lone passenger from Fugitak.
 Amada?
 She’s not in her cabin.”

 I laughed.
 “Check Engineering.
 Or Saahna and Jami’s cabin.”